Platform + Add-On Roll-Up Approach

 - Target 8-12% EBITDA margin expansion through combined technology and operational improvements

-Sources & Uses — Platform Acquisition
+Sources & Uses — Platform 1 (Lead)

 Alignment by Design